 Emerging Leader Award: Jarred Johnson

-Jarred Johnson has served as the Director and COO of TransitMatters for over a year.
-In his role Jarred has overseen the creation of an internship program, the launch of a successful follow-up to the Regional Rail report, and the development of the organization’s first strategic plan and equity plan.
+Jarred Johnson is the Executive Director of TransitMatters.
+In his previous roles with the organization, Jarred has overseen the creation of an internship program, the launch of a successful follow-up to the Regional Rail report, and the development of the organization’s first strategic plan and equity plan.
 He comes to this position following service as Project Manager for the Codman Square Neighborhood Development Corporation where he managed a variety of complex affordable housing real estate projects.
 His passion is exploring where transit and housing intersect with advocacy and organizing.
 Through working with low-income communities, he has come to understand just how important access to affordable housing, jobs, walkability, and sustainable transportation can be to making a community whole.
 Johnson serves on the Executive Committee of the Metropolitan Area Planning Council as a gubernatorial appointee and as a board member of Abundant Housing Massachusetts.

 Community Engagement Award: Engine 6 and Yes for Newton's Future

 Engine 6 is a group of advocates for fair, affordable, diverse, and abundant housing in Newton, formed in the summer of 2013 when a proposal for supportive housing for nine formerly homeless individuals was ultimately blocked by the city as a result of neighborhood opposition.